TPashaxrd/eylul-animation/README.md

 (Sunday, May 17 / 2025,
 she said i dont want u lmao okidoki noproblem i dont care but why? everything is just f- pretext.

-)
+(PM: 11:53 | Somethings, (distance is an excuse. true love knows no such thing) )

 (I think he shouldn't have seen this, but he did 😣😣😣) <br/>